 The FMCSA help line at 1-800-832-5660 handles PIN recovery escalations when the online flow does not return a PIN within the standard window.
 Two situations warrant the call:

-• The PIN Recovery letter shows as “mailed” in URS but never arrives after 14 days — usually a stale principal-address issue.
+- The PIN recovery letter shows as mailed by the FMCSA but never arrives after 14 days — usually a stale principal-address issue.

 Have the USDOT, EIN, legal name on file, and physical address ready before the call.
 The agent will verify identity through KBA-style questions before re-issuing or routing the PIN through an alternate channel.

 Bottom line: Look in your USDOT registration packet first.
-If that fails, migrate to Login.gov so future filings never depend on the PIN.
+If that fails, set up Login.gov and sign in at motus.dot.gov so future filings never depend on the PIN.
 If the deadline is now and neither has landed, a filing service can submit on your behalf using Login.gov or by running PIN Recovery in parallel.